c warning

 Interested?

-If stock option plans and warrant plans sound like something you'd be interested in, please contact your KBC relationship manager.
+If warrant plans sound like something you'd be interested in, please contact your KBC relationship manager.
 Together with the Employee Benefits team, we will provide you with the information your company needs.

 Contact your relationship manager